ChloeBurroughs.com

-Our habits guide around 90% of what we do each day.
+Our habits guide around 90% of what we do each day which makes our study habits pretttty important to our academic success.
 That means conscious and rational thinking guides only a small amount of our actions.

 Why does this happen?